 If you have little to no budget, then OpenCart can be used to build your store for a fraction of the cost you’ll pay for other tools.
 Of course, the little to no investment only refers to the basic package.
 If you want to customize your site with premium features, or themes, then you’ll need to put some cash down.

-If you’re researching open source ecommerce software, you may have heard about PrestaShop.
-PrestaShop supports around 270 000 online stores in 195 counties, and is one of the larger e-commerce platforms.
+If you’re researching open source e-commerce software, you may have heard about PrestaShop.
+PrestaShop supports around 270 000 online stores in 195 countries and is one of the larger e-commerce platforms.

 If you’re after a simple e-commerce plugin, WooCommerce – the WordPress plugin – may be a better option.
 You’ll be restricted to using WordPress but will get access to loads of features and an easy to use interface.